Paternity and childcare leave in the civil service

 You can write your leave request using the following template:

-Application for paternity and foster care leave in case of immediate hospitalization of the child after birth
+Request postponement of paternity and foster care leave in the event of hospitalization of the child

 In case of death of the mother during childbirth